 2:12 "And they were all amazed, and were in doubt, saying one to another, What meaneth this?"
 There were three mixed reactions to what had happened: 1) Amazed 2) Doubt.
-Many were just at a lost to what was happening.
+3) Many were just at a lost to what was happening.
+3) Mocking.
+Others simply mocked, accusing the disciples of being drunk (2:13).
 But they were attracted to seek meaning in it all; thoughts were literally running through their minds as to the meaning.